The Olympus AF-10 & AF-10 Super Review – Good Budget Option?

 How To Use The Olympus AF-10

-Good news, using the Olympus AF-10 is really simple, so don’t worry, you’ll get the hang of this really easily!
+Good news: using the Olympus AF-10 is really simple, so don’t worry; you’ll get the hang of it really easily!

 To turn it on you simply have to slide the front door open to reveal the lens.
 Once you’ve done this, the camera will be on!